ampproject/amphtml/README.md

 AMP HTML is made by the [AMP Project](https://www.ampproject.org/).
 If you're a contributor to the open source community this includes you!

-AMP HTML is licensed under the [Apache License, Version 2.0](LICENSE).

 ## Security disclosures

 The AMP Project accepts responsible security disclosures through the [Google Application Security program](https://www.google.com/about/appsecurity/).